 "In every walk in nature, one receives far more than he seeks" - John Muir

-As nourishment for the body and soul, I offer the practice of Shinrin-yoku.
+As nourishment for body and soul, I offer the restorative practice of Shinrin-yoku.
 Today's modern life demands and our increasingly "over stimulated" culture tethered to technology, has left us feeling stressed, mentally fatigued, encumbered with a myriad of health concerns and experiencing emotional, physical and spiritual disconnect from ourselves, each other and nature.
 The result is a drain on our vitality, creativity and our sense of wellness and wholeness.
-An antidote to this malady is the experience of a Shinrin-yoku walk in a peaceful natural setting, where we move from "doing" into "being" as we slowly engage our senses and become present with our surroundings, allowing natures own beauty and rhythms to rebalance us.
+An antidote to this malady is the experience of a Shinrin-yoku walk in a peaceful natural setting, where we move from "doing" into "being" as we slowly engage our senses, cultivating mindful awareness of our surroundings, allowing natures own beauty and rhythms to rebalance us.

 Imagine a therapy that has no known side effects, is readily available, and would improve your cognitive functioning, lower blood pressure and reduce stress at zero cost.
 It's called "interacting with nature."